1953–54 FA Cup: Calendar

+Qualifying rounds

+Most participating clubs that were not members of the Football League competed in the qualifying rounds to secure one of 30 places available in the first round.

+The winners from the fourth qualifying round were Blyth Spartans, Ferryhill Athletic, Spennymoor United, Horden Colliery Welfare, Scarborough, Wigan Athletic, Rhyl, Nelson, Witton Albion, Nuneaton Borough, Wellington Town, Selby Town, Gainsborough Trinity, Boston United, Hereford United, Kettering Town, Peterborough United, Bedford Town, Cambridge United, Great Yarmouth Town, Hitchin Town, Finchley, Headington United, Guildford City, Hastings United, Newport (IOW), Llanelli, Bath City, Yeovil Town and Weymouth.

+Coincidentally, the two clubs appearing in the competition proper for the first time were Headington United - later to be known as Oxford United - and Cambridge United.
+However, Hitchin Town was featuring at this stage for the first time in their own right after predecessor club Hitchin FC had last appeared in the main draw in 1887-88.
+Of the others, Wigan Athletic was advancing from the qualifying rounds for the first time since 1937-38 and Ferryhill Athletic for the first time since 1935-36.

+Hastings United and Headington United were the most successful qualifying clubs, participating in eight rounds of the tournament each.
+Hastings defeated Shoreham, Horsham, Eastbourne, Ashford Town (Kent), Hounslow Town, Guildford City and Swindon Town before losing to Norwich City in the third round; while Headington defeated Aylesbury United, Maidenhead United, Chesham United, Wealdstone, Harwich & Parkeston, Millwall and Stockport County before losing to Bolton Wanderers in the fourth round.

 First round proper

-At this stage clubs from the Football League Third Division North and South joined those non-league clubs having come through the qualifying rounds (except Harwich & Parkeston and Walthamstow Avenue that given byes to this round).
+At this stage the 48 clubs from the Football League Third Division North and South joined the 30 non-league clubs who came through the qualifying rounds.
+The final two non-league sides in the draw, Harwich & Parkeston and Walthamstow Avenue, were given byes to this round.
+Harwich & Parkeston were the runners-up from the previous season's FA Amateur Cup, but the bye was passed on to them as the champions Pegasus did not compete in the FA Cup.

 Matches were scheduled to be played on Saturday, 21 November 1953.
 Seven were drawn and went to replays.

 Second round proper

 The matches were scheduled for Saturday, 12 December 1953.
 Eight matches were drawn, with replays taking place later the same week.
 The Wrexham–Brighton & Hove Albion match went to a second replay, which finished in Wrexham's favour.
+Cambridge United and Bradford Park Avenue were meeting in competition for the first time, with Bradford winning this encounter some 16 years before being replaced by Cambridge in the Football League.

 Third round proper

 The 44 First and Second Division clubs entered the competition at this stage.

 The matches were scheduled for Saturday, 9 January 1954.
 Fifteen matches were drawn and went to replays, with three of these requiring a second replay.
 The Blackpool–Luton Town match then went to a third replay, which was won by Blackpool.